/Privacy

 Account data

 When you create an account we store your email address and a salted, bcrypt-hashed version of your password.
-If you sign in with Google we store the Google account identifier and email returned by Google's OAuth flow instead of a password.
+If you sign in with Google we store the Google account identifier, email, and name returned by Google's OAuth flow instead of a password.
 We never see or store your Google password.
 Account data lives in our authentication database operated by Supabase (see Section 5).
+If you buy Premium without an account, we create one for you from the email address you enter at Paddle checkout, so your purchase has an account to attach to; you claim it by signing in with that email.

 Usage data tied to your account